Fewes/SphericalHarmonics/README.md

 A Unity package containing a single-file utility for working with spherical harmonics in shaders.
 It contains macros for declaring, adding radiance to, packing, unpacking and sampling irradiance using L1 spherical harmonics.
 It is mainly intended to be a drop-in helper when implementing GI solutions, as L1 harmonics provide decent directional information and only require 3 float4s for storage (meaning you only have to read 3 textures to sample irradiance).

 # How do I use it?
-To begin, you need to add the package using the Package Manager (Add package from GIT url...)
-Here is a small [Example project](https://github.com/Fewes/SphericalHarmonicsDev) that does this.
+To begin, you need to either add the package using the Package Manager (Add package from GIT url...) or add it to your project's Packages folder (embedded package)

+Here is a small [Example project](https://github.com/Fewes/SphericalHarmonicsDev) with the package embedded as a sub-module.

 ## Include utility in shader
 ```